Windows Digital Signage (Microsoft)

-How do I set up the display in portrait mode?
+How do I set up Windows digital signage for portrait mode?

 See the Windows section of our portrait guide.

-You probably have an outdated version of .NET framework, download and install most recent .NET Framework version.
+You probably have an outdated version of the .NET framework, download and install the most recent .NET Framework version.

 Where are the files saved?